August 12, 1981: The launch of the IBM Personal Computer ignites a long-running Apple-versus-PC rivalry.

 “This is the computer for just about everyone who has ever wanted a personal system at the office, on the university campus or at home,” Rogers said.
 “We believe its performance, reliability and ease of use make it the most advanced, affordable personal computer in the marketplace.”

-To sell the PC (officially called the IBM 5150, although barely anyone actually used the name), Big Blue took a note out of Apple’s playbook and focused on making the computer seem accessible and friendly.
+To sell the PC (officially called it the IBM 5150, although barely anyone actually used the name), Big Blue took a note out of Apple’s playbook and focused on making the computer seem accessible and friendly.
 A series of comedic ads starring a Charlie Chaplin impersonator contrasted with IBM’s usual corporate approach to marketing.

 IBM’s advantages over Apple